Skip to content Skip to navigation menu

 FACT: We can install your panels in less than 7 days with minimal disruption to you

-Any major renovations to your home will cause some disruption, but us it only takes a couple of days to install.
+Any major renovations to your home will cause some disruption, but us it only takes a few of days to install.
 When you get your solar energy system from Wickes Solar powered by Solar Fast, our installers can be in and out in less than a week.

 MYTH: You need planning permission to install solar panels